 |Weakness in his hind limbs|

-The symptoms that your Frenchie develops can intensify as it ages, levelling at about nine months of age when its backbone reaches maturity.
+Your Frenchie’s symptoms can intensify as it ages, leveling at about nine months of age when its backbone reaches maturity.